cabol/nebulex/README.md

 end
 ```

-In order to give more flexibility and loading only needed dependencies, Nebulex
+In order to give more flexibility and fetch only needed dependencies, Nebulex
-makes all its dependencies as optional.
+makes all dependencies optional.
 For example:

-  * For intensive workloads, we may want to use `:shards` as the backend for the
+  * For intensive workloads, you may want to use `:shards` as the backend for
-    local adapter and having partitioned tables.
-In such a case, you have to add
+    the local adapter and having partitioned tables.
+In such a case, you have
-    `:shards` to the dependency list.
+    to add `:shards` to the dependency list.

   * For enabling the usage of
     [declarative annotation-based caching via decorators][nbx_caching],